Turkey travel tips

 Con men are rife in Turkey's nightlife.
 Travellers should keep a constant eye on all their valuables and consider the threat to be as serious as a night on the New York subway.

-Value Added Taxes are levied at different rates to most things you buy and it's important to get a VAT Refund Invoice from the shop if you want Customs Office validation at the airport when you fly out of Turkey.
+Value Added Taxes are levied at different rates to most things you buy in Turkey and it’s important to get a VAT Refund Invoice from the shop if you want Customs Office validation at the airport when you fly out of the country.

 If you're heading out of Istanbul, be aware that Turkey has one of the worst road tolls in the world and it's worth ensuring that you choose a reputable bus company to minimise the danger.
 All the bus fares are cheap by western standards.